Technology & Sustainability

 Turn the Computer Off When You're Finished.

 For both classroom and office computers, please make it a habit to Shut Down the computer every time you finish with it, unless someone is waiting to use the system.

 In an office, if you're not going to be using the system for two hours or more, please shut it down.
 In the past, many thought that turning a system off and turning it on again a short time later was either bad for the equipment or used more energy in start-up than just leaving the system running.
 These simply don't apply to modern systems; turning the system off saves more energy and does not damage equipment.

 We have configured systems to sleep, following the latest Energy Star recommendations, just in case systems are left on.
 Turning them off, however, is still the best way to save.

 The college disposes of all equipment being retired from service in a responsible manner, whether it is part of a scheduled replacement or through equipment failure.

-Functioning systems that are being retired are offered to CCAD employees for free.
-Other equipment, including items that are damaged or beyond repair, are sent to an electronics recycling firm for safe disposal.
-We do not offer computers or other equipment to students, members of the public, alumni, or community groups.
+All obsolete systems that are being retired are are sent to an electronics recycling firm for safe disposal.
+We do not offer computers or other equipment to students, faculty, staff, members of the public, alumni, or community groups.

 Saving Energy with Servers

 Behind the scenes a large number of servers provide resources that keep our systems running—file servers, application servers, database servers, Web servers, and more.
 The college has taken several steps to improve the efficiency of our server fleet and reduce energy consumption through investments in more efficient hardware, system virtualization, improved cooling and power management systems, and more.